Corum (watchmakers): Golden Bridge

-The Corum Golden Bridge collection is unique in the watchmaking world.
-Its four sapphire sides offer an unrestricted view of the intricately detailed linear movement, which appears to be floating in mid-air, held only by the gold bridge that names this watch.
-The Corum Golden Bridge is offered in 18k gold or platinum, and is also available with delicate diamond work.
+The Corum Golden Bridge has four sapphire sides which offer a view of the linear movement, which appears to be floating in mid-air, held only by the gold bridge that names this watch.
+The Corum Golden Bridge is offered in 18k gold or platinum, and is also available with diamond work.

 Tourbillon and Classical

-The Corum Tourbillon and Classical collection comprise the Corum Classical Billionaire Tourbillon, a diamond and sapphire-covered masterpiece of watchmaking, the Corum Golden Tourbillon Panoramique with its tourbillon movement floating between sapphire bridges, and the skeleton-dialed Corum Classical Skylight Skeleton.
+The Corum Tourbillon and Classical collection comprise the Corum Classical Billionaire Tourbillon, a diamond and sapphire-covered watch, the Corum Golden Tourbillon Panoramique with a tourbillon movement floating between sapphire bridges, and the skeleton-dialed Corum Classical Skylight Skeleton.

 Coin Watch

-Corum has produced coin watches for one fifty years and have an automatic, manual wind or quartz movement.
+Corum has produced coin watches for over fifty years, with automatic, manual wind or quartz movements.
 They are available with a $20 Double eagle, $10 or $5 “Liberty” coin for a dial.
 They are also available with a diamond bezel.

 Artisan Timepieces

-The Corum Artisan watch line is defined by beautiful dials depicting wild animals, exotic locales, or even historic scenes, all of them limited edition masterpieces of some of the very few craftsmen left who are familiar with the immensely time-consuming techniques used in these watches.
+The Corum Artisan watch line is defined by dials depicting wild animals, exotic locales, or historic scenes.
+These are limited edition watches.